 - Board Member & Vice President of the De La Salle Alumni Association – One La Salle Hong Kong Chapter (2016)

-Prior to joining us, Damen was a commercial litigation lawyer in Melbourne, Australia.
-He primarily acted in proceedings commenced in the Supreme Court of Victoria with an emphasis on complex commercial disputes representing both public and private companies and private clients.
-His recent experience includes advising on minority shareholders’ remedies in oppression proceedings, commercial property unit trust disputes, claims against directors for breach of fiduciary duties, debt recovery and sale of goods disputes.
+Prior to joining us, Damen was a lawyer in Melbourne, Australia.
+He primarily acted in proceedings commenced in the Supreme Court of Victoria and the Federal Court of Australia.
+His practice focused on employment law and complex commercial disputes.
+His recent experience includes representing employers defending claims prosecuted by the Fair Work Ombudsman of Australia for alleged breaches of the Fair Work Act 2009 (Cth); advising on minority shareholders’ remedies in oppression proceedings; acting in commercial property unit trust disputes and claims against directors for breach of fiduciary duties; debt recovery and international sale of goods disputes.